A-Archives-and-Forks/go-spoof/README.md

 ![logo](./img/gospoof.png)
 # GO-SPOOF
 GO-SPOOF is a recreation of the cyber deception tool [portspoof](https://github.com/drk1wi/portspoof).
-GO-SPOOF provides the same features as portspoof with some upgrades to functionality and realiability.
+GO-SPOOF provides the same features as portspoof with some upgrades to functionality and reliability.

 ## Setup